msudol/filtr/docs/README.md

 # QFiltr

 QFiltr is a powerful but simple filter, limiter & queueing system that can be used to moderate or maintain a data stream.
+It was developed as part of a M2M/IoT cloud project in order to prevent devices from reporting data at too high rate, but has since been adapted as a standalone module for many possible uses.

 Some use cases:
 - Use within an API in order to rate limit incoming requests.
 - Use with UI interactions, like a button that can be rapidly pressed, to run a function via queue or rate limit.
+- Use on a chat server, to detect and block spam.
+- Use with M2M/IoT Cloud Data to limit or queue devices that report too rapidly.

 ## Installation